ajhall/ptt-lab-aspnet-docker/aspdotnet-lab.md

 #### Poking a hole

-To get to port 80 inside the container, you'll need to use the [`--publish` option](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose) (often shortened to `-p`) of `dotnet run`.
+To get to port 80 inside the container, you'll need to use the [`--publish` option](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose) (often shortened to `-p`) of `docker run`.
 This maps from a port on your local PC to a port inside the container, letting it communicate freely on that port.
 To specify the port mapping, provide a port number on your local PC followed by a port number inside the container, separated by a colon.

 Let's map local port `5000` to container port `80`.
 Make sure you specify your `docker run` options **before** the image name, or else they'll get passed through as parameters to the app running inside the container!